penn-qel/PL-classify/README.md

 Example code for the paper "Efficient analysis of photoluminescence images for the classification of single-photon emitters"

-Script sample_hBN_analysis.m shows object detection and emitter classification for a PL image of hexagonal boron nitride.
+Script sample_hBN_analysis.m demonstrates object detection and emitter classification for a photoluminescence image of hexagonal boron nitride.